-There may be some permitting activities due to the new Rule 202.D.10.l provision, which is associated with the Rule 102 revised definition of ROC.
-Apparently Vandenberg Air Force Base (VAFB) is using more than 1 gallon per year of HFE-7100 in aerospace activities without the benefit of an Air Pollution Control District permit or written exemption.
-Revised Rule 202.D.10.l will clarify that such an operation needs an Authority to Construct and Permit to Operate.
-There may be additional sources using compounds subject to the new Rule 202.D.10.l provision.
-For example, any company using AsahiKlin AK-225 (HCFC-225ca and HCFC-225cb) in amounts exceeding one gallon per year per source that are not already subject to a District permit will need to submit an application.^a
+There may be some permitting activities due to the new Rule 202.D.10.l provisions, which are associated with the Rule 102 revised definition of ROC.
+Vandenberg Air Force Base (VAFB) staff mentioned that the base is currently using more than one gallon per year of HFE-7100 in aerospace activities.
+Revised Rule 202.D.10.l.l will clarify that such an operation needs an Authority to Construct and Permit to Operate.
+There may be additional sources using compounds subject to the new Rule 202.D.10.l.1 or 2 provisions.
+For example, any company using AsahiKlin AK-225 (HCFC-225ca and HCFC-225cb) in amounts exceeding one gallon per year per source that are not already subject to a District permit will need to submit an application.a

 The District is unaware of any other sources that will become subject to permitting due to the new Rule 202, Section D.10.1 provisions.
-Aside from the above-referenced VAFB situation and other sources that may be using a compound listed in PAR 202.D.10.1, the proposed revisions to the exemptions for solvent cleaning and SCMs are not anticipated to cause any additional permitting activities.
-Thus, there should be no significant permitting impacts to the regulated industry due to the Rule 202 revisions.
+Aside from the above-referenced VAFB situation and other sources that may be using a compound listed in PAR 202.D.10.1, the proposed revisions to the exemptions for solvent cleaning and solvent cleaning machines are not anticipated to cause any additional permitting activities.
+Thus, there should be no significant permitting impacts to the regulated industry due to the new Rule 202.D.10.1 provisions.